 One of the most beloved Phish traditions is their Halloween “musical costume”, which dates back to their 1994 Halloween performance at Glen Falls, NY’s Glen Falls Civic Center.

-In 2018, Phish blew their fans’ minds when they unveiled a mysterious, never-before-heard í Rokk album by Kasvot Växt, which attendees and fans tuning in from afar soon learned was a composition of ten new, original tracks written by Trey Anastasio, Jon Fishman, Mike Gordon, and Page McConnell.
+In 2018, at the last Phish Halloween, the band blew their fans’ minds when they unveiled a mysterious, never-before-heard í Rokk album by Kasvot Växt, which attendees and fans tuning in from afar soon learned was a composition of ten new, original tracks written by Trey Anastasio, Jon Fishman, Mike Gordon, and Page McConnell.

 1994 – The White Album by The Beatles